JaydenTaojy/DNS-and-DNSSEC-resolver/README.md

 # DNS-and-DNSSEC-resolver
 # DNS resolver by python3

+See the assignment file for details about the projtect.

 How to run:

 The code has been tested under python 3.7.1, not sure about other python versions.